Systematic Investigation of Acceptor Removal in HPK LGADs with Modified Gain Layers: Discussion

 A possible interpretation of the compensation results is that acceptor removal and donor removal are not independent because both processes are coupled through the common population of displacement-induced defects.
 In the standard picture, acceptor removal is driven mainly by interstitial-mediated reactions involving substitutional boron, while donor removal can be described by vacancy-related reactions involving substitutional phosphorus, for example,

 where $\mathrm{V}$ denotes a vacancy, $\mathrm{P_s}$ a substitutional phosphorus atom, and $\mathrm{VP}$ a vacancy--phosphorus complex.
-If vacancy capture by phosphorus changes the balance between vacancies and interstitials, it may also affect vacancy--interstitial recombination,
+If the capture of vacancies by phosphorus changes the balance between vacancies and interstitials, it may also affect vacancy--interstitial recombination,

 where $\mathrm{Si_i}$ and $\mathrm{Si_s}$ denote an interstitial silicon atom and a silicon atom on a regular lattice site, respectively.
 This reaction corresponds to the annihilation of a vacancy and an interstitial, and therefore modifies the effective interstitial population available to drive boron deactivation.